 “We find situations where the Strategic Health Authority (SHA) is more interested in measuring continuous quality improvement indicators relating to daily patient experience.
 On the other hand, at CCG level, there could be a general interest in measuring the care profiles of different wards and also nursing behaviour” (Interviewee 11).

 It appears that limiting clinician input in healthcare outcome performance measures is likely to degrade the comprehensiveness of CAMHS services.
-Thus, in as much as the same way tensions arose over ambiguity relating to responsibilities for setting measures, priorities and targets, we see tensions emanating over the strategic versus operational use of performance measures as a source of ambiguity, which is manifested as the value of PMS.
+Thus, in much the same way as tensions arose over ambiguity relating to responsibilities for setting measures, priorities and targets, we see tensions arising over the strategic versus operational use of performance measures as a source of ambiguity, which is manifested as the value of PMS.

 Finding 4 - In performance measurement and management systems of complex multi-stakeholder organisations ambiguity manifests itself as questions over the value of performance measurement systems (PMS).
 The sources of this ambiguity appear to be: (a) Ambiguity over the fitness for purpose of performance measurement systems and (b) tension over strategic versus operational use of performance measures, with a clear tendency towards strategic use.